2. Igneous Rocks

 Figure 9 — Agates/geodes from the Karroo lavas (Lebombo Mountains, Mozambique).

-• Lava that flows into the sea freezes as it tumbles in and forms very characteristic spherical elements, termed pillows.
-As these pillows fall on top of of those already settled and if the lava is still sufficiently plastic, its lower portion will become sort of squeezed between the ones more solid below (fig. 10).
+• Lava that flows into the sea freezes as it tumbles in and forms very characteristic spherical shapes, termed pillows.
+As these pillows fall on top of those already settled, if the lava is still sufficiently plastic, its lower portion will become sort of squeezed between the ones more solid below (fig. 10).

 Figure 10 - Outcrop of pillow lavas (Barberton, S. Africa).